isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 Flag a redundant `else`.
-Flag a functions whose body is simply a conditional statement enclosing a block.
+Flag a function whose body is simply a conditional statement enclosing a block.

 # <a name="S-class"></a>C: Classes and class hierarchies